Adaptation to the weather – sort of

 “What are these fires all about?”
 I asked.
 “Aren’t they cool?
 We installed them so people can sit outside on the deck having drinks when the weather is better.” the Chef replied.

+… they dress for it.
+In the Interior, they fear wind more than 40 below zero.
 For most Fairbanksans better weather means calm (no wind), sunshine, temperatures above 5F (-15oC).
-I bet this winter, people will sit outside watching the aurora, having a hot chocolate, cider, mulled wine, rum toddy, or even a crab soup, whenever there is no wind, the stars are bright, and temperatures are above 14F (-10oC).
+I bet this winter, people will sit outside watching the aurora without discomfort, having a hot chocolate, cider, mulled wine, rum toddy, or even a crab soup, whenever there is no wind, the stars are bright, and temperatures are above 14F (-10oC).
 I will be one of them when I can get a spot on the bench around the fire at all.

-Focus Alaska features lifestyle in the Interior, Alaska street style, curiosa, insider travel tips and more three times or more a month on Mondays.
+Focus Alaska features lifestyle in the Interior, Alaska street style, curiosa, insider travel tips and more.
 Get these cool infos right into your email box.
 Subscribe to High Latitude Style.

 Photos of me: G. Kramm